Mike Maddux

 Michael Ausley Maddux (born August 27, 1961) is an American professional baseball coach and former pitcher.
-He currently serves as the pitching coach for the Los Angeles Angels of Major League Baseball (MLB).
-He played in MLB for nine teams over 15 seasons and has coached for four teams following his playing career.
+He most recently served as the pitching coach for the Los Angeles Angels of Major League Baseball (MLB).
+He played in MLB for nine teams over 15 seasons and has coached for five teams following his playing career.

 Maddux played in MLB from through for the Philadelphia Phillies, Los Angeles Dodgers, San Diego Padres, New York Mets, Pittsburgh Pirates, Boston Red Sox, Seattle Mariners, Montreal Expos, and Houston Astros.
 Except for the Phillies, for whom he played during the first four seasons of his career, he never played more than two seasons for any team.